 Stage Three of Ireland’s Top Cycle Race To Finish in the Majestic Surroundings of The Cut

-World Class Women Racers will Race Through Portlaoise on Tough Mountain Stage
+World Class Women Racers will Race From Portlaoise on Tough Mountain Stage

-The 2021 edition of the event, which was won in 2019 by Britain’s Claire Steels, starts on Wednesday 8th September and the 104km third stage of this year’s event on September 10th in County Laois will be key in deciding who wins overall.
+The 2022 edition of the event, which was won in 2021 by Scotland’s Anna Shackley, started on Wednesday 7th September and the third stage of this year’s event on September 9th in County Laois will be key in deciding who wins overall.

-The riders will depart Castlecomer destined for Laois with two tough climbs in the final 30km which are sure to force splits in the peloton.
+Ahead of them will be the longest stage of the week, an arduous race of over 100km including the ceremonial start, featuring two tough climbs in the final 30km which are sure to force splits in the peloton.

 The climb of Wolftrap Mountain will sap the riders’ energy before the final 4.5km assault on The Cut, a popular destination in Irish cycling history.

 The riders will have little time to enjoy the spectacular scenery as they power up the final climb to the finish line where the final result is likely to have a significant impact on the overall classification.

 The images of the landmark stage will be filmed for a highlights TV show to be broadcast on Eurosport on Friday16th September and on RTE2 TV on Sunday 18th September.